 Have you seen my Swimming Laps fabric print?

-When they were dry I painted the water.
-I had marked where the swimming lanes would be and tried to keep the blue in these areas lighter.
+When the swimmers were completely dry I painted the blue pool water.
+I tried to keep the blue in the lane line areas lighter.

-I painted the swimming lines next using a flat brush and red paint and white gouache.
+Once dry, I painted the swimming lines using a flat brush, red watercolor paint and white gouache.

-I added more blue to darken the water in spots and added white gouache around the swimmers for splash.
+Next, I added more blue to darken the water in areas.
+I also added white gouache around the swimmers for splash.